derek-knox/Notes/MobX Quick Start Guide by Pavan Podila & Michel Weststrate.md

 ## MobX Internals

-MobX in layers (each built upon the previous):
+MobX is architected in three layers (each built upon the previous):
   1. `Atom`s
       - atomic unit of the observable dependency tree
       - keeps track of its observers but not the value itself